 The Nephin Beg Range in Mayo has recently been identified as the most remote place in the country.
 Located 8km from the nearest road, it is here that you would have to abandon your car in the hope of losing the zombies.

 This wild and beautiful wilderness lies close to the Bangor Trail which is a 30km walking route that passes through the heart of the mountains; again a further advantage if the zombies started advancing.

 We know zombies don’t have a head for heights so a further plan for elevation would be to head to a lighthouse.
 They are also close to water, have a good vantage point and likely to have land nearby where you could grow food if the need arose.

 Lindau Lighthouse is the southernmost lighthouse in Germany and located on Lake Constance.
 Although completed back in 1856, it now has electricity, so you’ll be kitted out with all mod cons.

 To get to the lighthouse you’ll have to drive to the town of Lindau before taking your provisions and climbing the 108-foot building.

 If all else fails, you’ll have to consider leaving earth altogether.
-The John Kennedy space station is just over an hour from Florida so as a last resort, it’s best to make your way here and strap yourself to a rocket.
+Kennedy Space Center is just over an hour from Florida so as a last resort, it’s best to make your way here and strap yourself to a rocket.